AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 # 2. Time is money, and money is time
 Time is the most important resource we all own.
 If you’re like me and you’re employed, you are working for what you are willing to paid, trading your time for money.
 This is important to understand because it reveals the scope of money further, that it’s a function rather than a resource.
 There are two things you need to understand when it comes to money.

-You have to understand **what money be a function for**, you can trade your money back for time, you can trade your money for energy (hiring, healthy food) and money for fun (video games, eating out, movies at the cinema).
+You have to understand **what money is a function for**, you can trade your money back for time, you can trade your money for energy (hiring, healthy food) and money for fun (video games, eating out, movies at the cinema).
 These are just some ideas around what money can be used as a function for, but the possibilities are virtually endless.

 The second thing you need to understand is that you have to **respect money and be indifferent towards it**.
 Money does not care who you are, so you have to remove all emotional barriers to money if possible.
 This means understanding what it can and can’t buy you.
-Be aware of what money is, it’s function, and be indifferent to the amount of money, as it’s just a function.
-Money does not care if you are using the money for malicious activity, being greedy or gambling it away, it’s just the medium currency that is being used for the activity.
+Be aware of what money is, its function, and be indifferent to the amount of money, as it’s just a function.
+Money does not care if you are using the money for malicious activity, being greedy or gambling it away, it is just the medium currency that is being used for the activity.
 This can be flipped on it’s head, you can learn to positively be indifferent to money, and use it for good things to support yourself and your family.

 # 3. Love deeply
 Love the people around you and the work you do.
 Try to build a small amount of meaningful connections rather than a lot of shallow ones.
 Appreciate the support network you have and try to love deeply by contributing to your loved one’s support systems if you are in a position to do so.